mz3/mongoose-paging/README.md

   // iterator to call on each set of results function(results) {
     console.log(results);
-    // this is called repeatedly while until there are no more results
+    // this is called repeatedly while until there are no more results.
-    // results is an array of maximum length 100 containing the results of your query },
+    // results is an array of maximum length 100 containing the
+    // results of your query
+  },
   // function to call when finished looping function(err) {
     throw err;
-    // this is called once there are no more results (err is null), or if there is an error (then err is set) }
+    // this is called once there are no more results (err is null),
+    // or if there is an error (then err is set)
+  }
 );
 ```